Sacranie/Pygame/README.md

 # Pygame
+# Started by making a simple rock,paper, scissors game
-#created game of ping pong using python code
+# Created a ping pong game in python